clairelist/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  Within the function itself, because we have multiple calls out to other objects (Math)
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The name does not change but the random num might.
 c.
 What is the lexical scope of `newRoll`?
+  Function scope (only exists within the function)

 ### Task 3 - Stretch Goals